LAWYER FOR EXPUNGEMENT IN BOSSIER CITY / SHREVEPORT, LA

 - You don’t have pending felony charges.

-Absolutely.
-The process of expungements is stressful and complicated.
-With the help of an experienced Louisiana criminal defense attorney, you can get your future back on track.
-The Law Offices of Michael J. Vergis are committed to protecting our clients’ rights, as well as providing them the tools they need to achieve a brighter future.
+The process of expungement can be stressful and very complicated.
+With the help of an experienced Louisiana criminal defense attorney, you have the best shot at successfully expunging your records and getting your future back on track.
+The Law Offices of Michael J. Vergis are committed to protecting our clients’ rights, as well as providing them with the tools they need to achieve a brighter future.
 Contact our office today at 318-698-3724 for a consultation, or visit our website.